Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 Having live chat on your website can help reveal which areas of your product marketing and/or positioning need work.

-Because after a few weeks, or a few days, or maybe even a few hours of running live chat on your website, you’ll inevitably discover that people ask the same questions over, and over, and over.
+Because after a few weeks, or a few days, or maybe even a few hours of running chat for the intention of selling on your website, you’ll inevitably discover that people ask the same questions over, and over, and over.

 Creating saved replies for these common questions can help you avoid the repetitive task of typing out the same responses over, and over, and over.